 Biodiesel is a renewable, oxygenated fuel made from agricultural resources such as soybeans or rapeseeds.
 It contains no petroleum but can be blended at any level with petroleum diesel to create a biodiesel blend.
 Biodiesel refers to the pure alternative fuel before blending with petroleum-based diesel fuel.
 Biodiesel blends are denoted as "BXX," with "XX" representing the percentage of biodiesel contained in the blend.
 For example, B20 fuel is a blend of 20 percent biodiesel with 80 percent conventional diesel.
 B100 is pure biodiesel.
 In Europe, biodiesel is typically produced from rapeseed oil.
 In the U.S., it is typically made from soybean oil.
 Biodiesel also can be made from other new and recycled oilseed crops, animal fats, and grease.

 All John Deere engines can use biodiesel blends.
-B5 blends are preferred, but concentrations up to 20 percent (B20) can be used providing the biodiesel used in the fuel blend meets the standards set by the American Society of Testing Materials (ASTM) D6751 or European Standard (EN) 14214.
+Stage V engines operated within the European Union may use blends up to 8 percent (B8).
+Concentrations up to 20 percent (B20) can be used for all other John Deere engines providing the biodiesel used in the fuel blend meets the standards set by the American Society of Testing Materials (ASTM) D6751 or European Standard (EN) 14214.